-Obaseki Distances Edo Govt From Grazing Bill - Nigeria Today
+Obaseki distances Edo govt from grazing bill - Nigeria Today

 Okonoboh assured that the views of the participants would be adopted holistically, in the interest of the state.

-The News Agency of Nigeria (NAN) reports that the grazing bill is a private one sponsored by Mr Bright Osayande, representing Ovia North East 11Constituency in the assembly.
+The grazing bill is a private one sponsored by Mr Bright Osayande, representing Ovia North East 11Constituency in the assembly.

-The post Obaseki Distances Edo Govt From Grazing Bill appeared first on leadership.ng.
+The post Obaseki distances Edo govt from grazing bill appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share